What is depression?

 What can I do if I think I'm depressed?

+Clinical depression can be difficult to identify and you may not always be able to recognise depression in yourself, although your family and friends might have noticed changes in you.
+Your GP, MS nurse or neurologist may also recognise the signs of depression.
 There is no simple test such as a blood test to find out if you are depressed.
-Your health professionals rely on descriptions of the symptoms you are experiencing and the changes it is making to your life.
-They will then work with you to find the best approach to treatment.
+Your health professionals rely on descriptions of the symptoms you are experiencing and the effect it is having on your life.

-Recognising depression when you have MS can be difficult as you may already experience some of the symptoms that are usually associated with depression such as fatigue, poor concentration and sleep problems.
+Recognising depression when you have MS can be difficult as you may already have some of the symptoms usually associated with depression such as fatigue, poor concentration and sleep problems.
+In the absence of infection or relapse, changes or worsening in those symptoms could be a flag for concern.

-- low mood all the time and in every situation for at least two weeks
+- low mood all the time for at least two weeks

-It has also been suggested that in MS depression causes increased problems with thinking, feeling irritable, frustrated and discouraged.
-Worsening of MS symptoms that you already have in the absence of infection or relapse and deepening of fatigue could also be flags for concern.
+It has also been suggested that in MS, depression causes increased problems with thinking, feeling irritable, frustrated and discouraged.

 If life seems unbearable

 Studies have found that over a quarter of people with MS think about suicide.
 This can happen when the future looks bleak and you may think friends and family would be better off if you weren’t around.
 Whilst many people think about suicide, few go on to carry this out.
-If you are having thoughts of suicide or you find yourself severely down, the Samaritans provide a 24 hour telephone line (08457 90 90 90) and can tide you through until you can contact your regular MS team.
+If you are having thoughts of suicide or you find yourself severely down, the Samaritans provide a free 24 hour telephone line in the UK and Republic of Ireland on 116 123 and can help you through until you can contact your regular team of health professionals.
 Friends and family can also help - the vital thing is to involve other people even though this may not be easy.

 How is depression treated?

-There are a number of approaches may be useful and the best one for you will depend on the severity of your depression.
-Treatment is often used in combination.
-Your GP, MS specialist nurse or neurologist will work with you to manage this.
-You may be referred to a neuropsychologist where this service is available as part of your MS team, or to other members of the mental health team.
+There are a number of approaches to treating depression.
+The best solution for you will depend on the severity of your depression, your personal preferences, sources of support and any past history of depression.
+Treatments are often used in combination for the best result.
+Your GP, MS specialist nurse or neurologist will work with you to decide the best course of action.
+You may be referred to a neuropsychologist where this service is available, or to other members of the mental health team.

 NICE has offered useful guidance on what should happen when you talk to a health professional for the first time about depression.